 Citizen Femme describes itself as a global community of passionate female writers, speaking out to a community of passionate female travellers.
 The travel guide covers 30 cities across the globe, from tourist hot spots to lesser known alcoves.
 It provides honest, unbiased travel tips from women with first hand experience.
-I spoke to founder Sheena Bhattessa to discover more.
+Here founder Sheena Bhattessa shares more.

 How did you come up with the idea for Citizen Femme?